ng-tuan-khanh/android-soundify/README.md

 -	The app handles the data requests to and responses from the Spotify server asynchronously using **Kotlin coroutines, flows and StateFlows**.
 -	This app uses **Navigation component and deep links** to handle the navigations between fragments and between the hosting activity and its fragments.
 -	This app uses **Media3 ExoPlayer** to stream music and **Glide** to fetch artworks from URLs.
+-	This app uses [**spotify-web-api-kotlin**](https://github.com/adamint/spotify-web-api-kotlin) by adamint to handle requesting and fetching data from Spotify APIs.
 ## Screenshots
 <p float="left" align="middle">
   <img src="screenshots/home.png" width="16%" />